Barrel Aging Process

 Barrels evaporate through the wood, so I add ~ 750 ml wine per barrel each month.
 Over a 12 month period, for my barrels the angel’s share (a term borrowed from the Bourbon industry) is about 10% of the volume.

-Wine has no convection currents and I have neutral barrels (all oak character is used up), so I add oak cubes.
-The oak flavoring does not spread much within the wine, so stirring at topup for at least 3 months provides me with a more accurate assessment during the monthly tasting.
+Wine has no convection currents so the oak flavoring from the cubes does not spread much within the wine.
+Stirring at topup for at least 3 months provides a more accurate assessment during the monthly tasting.

 Anyone not tasting their barrels at topup is missing a golden opportunity in self-education.
 It’s useful to experience how the wine changes.